Skip to content

 Your bones then would miss out on the stuff they need to stay hard and strong.
 Kids who lack this vitamin may get a bone disease called rickets with bent legs and soft bones.
 Adults with low levels can get weak bones that break too easily.

-Vitamin D doesn’t just help your body; it plays a major role in your brain, too.
-It’s a vital component commonly found in cognitive support and brain health supplements formulations because it supports cognitive function, mood regulation, and nerve health.
-Brain cells have special receptors for Vitamin D, helping your thoughts stay clear and your memory sharp.
+Vitamin D doesn't only benefit your body; it has a lot to do with your brain, also.
+It's an essential ingredient that's frequently included in cognitive support and brain function supplement blends because it maintains cognitive processes, mood, and nerve health.
+There are special receptors on brain cells for Vitamin D that keep your thoughts clear and your memory intact.

 According to Michael F. Holick, Professor of Medicine and Physiology